 How student evidence is stored and protected.

 Both products take school data seriously.
-Teacharo publicly states that data is stored in Australia, AI processing occurs in Australia, student information is de-identified before AI processing for School Plan users, and user information is not used to train AI models.
+Teacharo publicly states that data is stored in Australia, AI processing occurs in Australia, student information is de-identified before AI processing for School Plan users, voice recordings are deleted within 24 hours of transcription, and user information is not used to train AI models.
 Superadjust is also built for Australian schools, with Australian data storage, encryption, role-based access, and student evidence workflows designed around NCCD record handling.
-For schools comparing the two, the security question is not simply which product is safe.
+For schools comparing the two, the security question is not only which product is safe.
 It is which data model best matches the job: broader school admin drafting or dedicated NCCD evidence management.
 Review Superadjust security and data handling for full details, and always check each platform's current privacy documents before procurement.

 Who Should Use Each?